 There are numerous menaquinones, which are generally denoted as MK-n, with n representing the number of isoprene residues in the side chain.
 The length of this side chain influences the efficacy and bioavailability of the menaquinone.
 Menaquinone-7 (MK-7) having 7 isoprene residue in the side chain has been found to be the most efficiently absorbed and bioavailable form of vitamin K (Simes et al., 2020), as well as having the longest half-life of all vitamin K homologs (Schurgers et al., 2007).
 MK-7 has been widely studied and has demonstrated a protective effect against osteoporosis and cardiovascular diseases (Szulc et al., 1994; Beulens et al., 2013) on top of its role in blood coagulation, that vitamin K is widely known for.
 MK-7 can exist as cis and trans isomers and this structure influences the biological activity of MK-7 (Lal & Berenjian, 2020).
 This is vitally important when looking to supplement MK-7, as the cis isomer has been shown to exhibit only 1% of the biological activity of the trans form (Knauer et al., 1975).
 BioK2 is an all-trans form of MK-7.

-This includes micro-encapsulated MK-7, water dispersible form for beverages, powder trituration and oil form.
+This included micro-encapsulated MK-7, water dispersible form for beverages, powder trituration and oil form.
 At present, we have the following variants of BioK2; other compositions are available on request.

 BioK2 100MEP - Menaquinone – 7 - 1.0% [10,000 ppm] micro-encapsulated powder [Vitamin K2 –MK7]